E-library and reading area open 24/7

 Click on the picture below for a virtual tour of the library:

 You need a library card and a PIN-code to be able to borrow books.
-The library card is distributed during the Introduction Days for all new Bachelor's students.
-If you have not received a library card you can apply for a library card online.
+Apply for a library card online (when you need to borrow a book).

 After receiving your library card you need to activate the card in the Hanna search service.
 Watch the tutorial below (1:25) for instructions.